Tail Risk Hedging: Strategies and Comparisons

 It is important for investors and traders seeking to hedge tail risks (and thus reduce their exposure to them) to identify tail risk hedges that are both cheap and liquid.

 Tail risk extends beyond capital markets and insurance markets.
-There are also catastrophic risks such as weather-related disruptions, cyberattacks, supply chain breakdowns, energy disruptions, pandemics, earthquakes, terrorism, and other events that businesses need to watch out and prepare for.
+There are also catastrophic risks such as weather-related disruptions, cyberattacks, supply chain breakdowns, energy disruptions, earthquakes, terrorism, and other events that businesses need to watch out and prepare for.

 For tail risk hedging to be profitable, tail risks must happen with reasonable frequency.
 And there is a timing element to it.
 For derivative-based hedges, they very typically carry expiration dates.